foolscapcon/foolscap-newsletter/_emails/2018-02-05-thank-you-for-attending.md

 ---

 ### Thank You For Attending
 We at Foolscap, and particularly I as Captain, want to thank all our members for coming and making it a great weekend.
 You brought energy, ideas, music and creativity, which made for a lovely weekend of conversations, recommendations, learning, and laughing.
 Special thanks to Judy and Beth who brought the comfortable chairs for our commons.
-If you missed your chance to color our program art, the link is here: [Foolscap cover art] (http://files.foolscap.org/files/line-Foolscap-poster-800px-straight.png).
+If you missed your chance to color our program art, the link is here: [Foolscap cover art](http://files.foolscap.org/files/line-Foolscap-poster-800px-straight.png).

 ### Foolscap 2019 Feb 1-3.
-Put Us On Your Calendar
+Put Us On Your Calendar!
 Foolscap 2019 will run from Feb 1-3, 2019 in the Hilton Seattle Airport.
 You heard it here first!
 (We'll update the web site ASAP.)

 ### Take the Foolscap Survey